You’ve been looking at a Facebook profile and you sent a friend request for quite a while. However, your friend request never receives a reply.

 Why People Are Not Accepting Your Friend Request

-If you’re sending too many friend request that doesn’t receive a reply, you’re doing something wrong.
+If you’re sending too many friend requests that don’t receive a reply, you’re doing something wrong.

 People aren’t as stingy with Facebook friends as they are with Instagram or Twitter followership.
 Making friends on Facebook shouldn’t be a big deal.

-Here are some reasons why people don’t accept your friend requests on Facebook.
+Here are some reasons people don’t accept your friend requests on Facebook.